mattpocock/boilersuit/readme.md

 Once it's installed, go into the folder of a container and add a `suit.json` file.

+`suit.json` files always belong in the FOLDER OF THE CONTAINER YOU WANT TO SUIT UP - the same file as index.js, reducers.js, actions.js etc.

 This file acts as the manifest for boilersuit to make changes.
 Copy the one below if you fancy it.

 Once it's set up, run `suit up` in the root directory of your project.
 It will watch for changes in any suit.json file and reflect those changes in the surrounding container.